 You’ll get visibility into HTTP services using golden signals, HTTP transactions, database transactions, distributed tracing, and JVM metrics.
 You can operate, debug, and scale your Kubernetes clusters based on the information you learn about how your clusters and services are running.
 Using the New Relic Explorer, you can see key metrics and events at every level, starting with the cluster, and diving down into namespaces, deployments, and pods.
 You can quickly spot anomalous behavior, and where it’s happening.
-If you need further insight, you can easily link over to Pixie's native UI for advanced debugging with PXL scripts.

 Use our guided installation process to install Auto-telemetry with Pixie.
 This deploys Pixie with New Relic's Kubernetes integration on your cluster.
 You don't need to do any further configuration or installation to start using Pixie.

 If you want to install Auto-telemetry with Pixie on multiple clusters, re-run the guided install for each additional cluster.

 - Review this Pixie data security overview for actions to take to secure your data.

 - Make sure you have sufficient memory: Pixie requires 2Gb of memory per node in your cluster.

 If you are already a Pixie user, you must still install using the guided installation steps described below.
 This will provide the API keys that you need.

 - Open our New Relic One guided install.

 - Select the account you want to use for the guided install, and click Continue.
 Note: if you have a single account, you won't see this option.